-NIST National Vulnerability Database (NVD)
+NIST National Vulnerability Database (NVD) Integration

 The NIST National Vulnerability Database (NVD) is the U.S. government repository of standards-based vulnerability management data.
 This data enables automation of vulnerability management, security measurement, and compliance.
 NVD includes databases of security checklists, security related software flaws, misconfigurations, product names, and impact metrics.